MegaManSec/JoshuaHu/_posts/2024-10-07-facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570.md

 The idea here is that `socat` will listen on port 8888, and once a connection is made, it will execute `ffmpeg` and connect to the webcam.
 It will then send the feed over port 8888 in matroska format to whoever is connecting.

 You can use either `yuv420p` or `yuyv422` for the `pix_fmt`.
-I can't see any difference between the two, but the former uses less CPU-power.
+I can't see any difference between the two, but the former uses fewer cycles.

 You can lower the CPU usage by playing around with the `-s` and `-r` parameters.